Everything You Know about Yellow Jacket Removal

 What happens if you’re stung by a yellow jacket?

 If you begin to get stung by them, immediately run inside the house while swatting them off of you.
 Afterwards, call a professional beekeeper who can do a yellow jacket nest removal.

 You never know if you just stepped on or brushed up against an active nest.
 In just seconds, you may be covered in yellow jackets that will attempt to bite and sting you until you get them off.

-Since their sting is much more painful, It only takes a few stings from this little insect to cause someone to panic and go to the hospital.
-In most cases, this is a good idea.
+Since their sting is much more painful, only a few stings from this little insect can cause someone to panic and go to the hospital.
+In most cases, a hospital trip is a good idea.
 But, if you are not allergic, over the counter painkillers usually work.
-Icing the area where the stung occurred also can help.
+Icing the area where the stung occurred also helps.

 Hornets create nests that hang from trees and can look like a football.
 You typically won’t find a Southern Yellow Jacket’s nest up in high spaces.

 A Paper Wasp typically makes a honeycomb-shaped nest that can be found in the eaves of a home or on window ledges, chimneys, porches, and roofs.